 The work begins the second week of June and continues through the third week of October.
 It coincides with the vegetable delivery season.

-The worker share is a 20 week commitment, which will earn you a Standard Share.
-If you want to receive an every other week share you can also donate an every other week share to our Assistance Fund.
+The worker share is a 20 week commitment, which will earn you a Weekly Share.
+If you want to receive a bi-weekly share you can also donate a bi-weekly share to our Assistance Fund.